Mfficiency/My_Ecole_42/README.md

 - [How the blackhole works](https://medium.com/@benjaminmerchin/42-black-hole-deep-dive-cbc4b343c6b2)
 - [Some more statistics for you](https://42evaluators.com/blackhole)

+## Fun fact
+If you want to get evaluated by your neighbor, let him post a slot on his pc and you check on your phone.
 ## Days per subject

 | Subject     | Days added |